 Hey there!

-My name is Natalie Malia Figuracion and I’m a 25-year-old queer, non-binary, Filipino-American actor and theatre artist.
+My name is Natalie Malia Figuracion and I’m a 25 year old queer, non-binary, Filipino-American actor and theatre artist.
 Born and raised in Honolulu, Hawai’i, I’m now based in Brooklyn, New York.
 I hold a BFA in Contemporary Theater from Boston Conservatory at Berklee, where I underwent ensemble-based training with an emphasis on devising.

 I am a strong advocate for marginalized and oppressed communities, and I’m especially drawn to new works—whether plays, devised pieces, or new media—that amplify underrepresented voices or tackle urgent social and global issues.
 I also have a specific interest in physical and experimental theatre that challenges conventions, redefines storytelling, and innovates through bold design and performance choices.